psu-epl/psu-epl.github.com/doc/equip/printer/UM2/index.md

 Some CAD programs offer to export in mm scale even when the part is designed in inches, but this sometimes doesn’t work and the part will appear extremely small on the print bed.
 To eliminate headaches, design your part in millimeters.

 ## Operation
 Only Managers are allowed to start prints, change filament, and adjust settings.
-How to [become a manager]!
+How to [become a manager!]

 # Using Cura
 Cura (2.7.0) is the software you will use to slice your 3D model(s) into layers and export them as toolpaths.
 If you are setting up your own print be sure to keep your .stl file and .gcode file for the Managers to review.
 There are some troubleshooting techniques that the Managers are equipped with to prevent printing errors! **Note: Always have a Manager review your part!** If needed, ask a Manager for assistance using Cura.